Cody, the Sheltie, might be getting older, but he still enjoys his daily treats of raw carrots.

 What’s not to love about the cottage even for a dog?

-At the lake, Cody runs and jumps joyfully, and blows off all pent up energy he has kept in reserve at home in the city.
+At the lake, Cody jumps joyfully, and blows off all pent up energy he has kept in reserve at home in the city.
 For a moment, he forgets his age-related aches and pains and is a puppy once more.

 Most of all though, Cody loves patrolling the property and checking for “chippie” (chipmunk) hideouts.
 This activity provides him and his owners hours of entertainment.